Less Commonly Taught Languages

 Other places that provide support for LCTLs are the National Language Resource Centers (United States), all of which focus on LCTLs in at least some capacity.
 One of these centers, The National Less Commonly Taught Languages Resource Center at Michigan State University is working on projects to support LCTLs, including professional development opportunities for instructors and open resources that can be used in classrooms.

 Another Language Resource Center, the Center for Advanced Research on Language Acquisition (CARLA), at the University of Minnesota has had many projects over the years that focus on LCTLs The LCTL project (no longer updated) created a large database of where LCTLs are taught in North American colleges/universities, k-12 schools, distance education, study abroad, and summer courses.
 Over 350 languages and thousands of schools were listed on the database.
 In addition to the database, the LCTL project sponsored mailing lists for teachers of various LCTLs, royalty free graphics and sounds for language teachers, and a summer institute on developing material for LCTL teachers.
-LCTL project mailing lists].

 In Europe, the term Lesser-Used Languages (LULs) is used by the European Union (EU) bureaucracy for languages other than the 24 "official" languages of the European Union: Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovene, Spanish, and Swedish.